dorkbox/SystemTray/README.md

 Notes:
 -------
- - If you have us working on an *unlisted* OS/DE, please let us know!!
+ - If you are working on an *unlisted* OS/DE, please let us know!!

  - The compatibility list only applies while the SystemTray is in `AutoDetect` mode.
 Not all OSes support forcing a custom tray type.